BSW Curriculum

 Total | 15 | Total | 15 |

-You will need to accrue a minimum of 120 hours in order to meet the requirements for graduation at UTC.
+You will need to accrue a minimum of 120 hours to meet the requirements for graduation at UTC.
 This will equate to about 30 hours each academic year.

-* Pre-Social Work majors are required to take SOCW 1100-Intro to Social Work and SOCW 2070-Interviewing Skills (as a substitute for SOCW 2070, THSP 1090-Public Speaking can be taken).
-It is recommended that you also take SOCW 2050-Intro to Social Policy (counts as a Behavioral Sciences general education course) and SOCW 2100-Matters of Ethnicity.
+* SOCW 1100-Intro to Social Work and SOCW 2070-Interviewing Skills (as a substitute for SOCW 2070, THSP 1090-Public Speaking can be taken).
+SOCW 2050-Intro to Social Policy and SOCW 2100-Matters of Ethnicity are recommended as lower division electives.
+Either course may be taken to satisfy the Behavioral Sciences general education requirement.

-* If you are considering a minor, you will need to use your electives or take extra credit hours to meet the requirements for the minor you have chosen.
+* If you are considering a minor, please discuss your plan of study with your advisor.
+To complete the requirements for the BSW major and a minor, you will need to replace upper social work elective courses and likely take extra credit hours to meet the requirements for the minor you have chosen.

 UTC Social Work Program Teaching Method